ietf-wg-acme/acme/draft-ietf-acme-acme.md

 field.

-If the server already has an account registered with the provided account key, then it MUST return a 200 (OK) response and provide the URI of that account in a Content-Location header field.
+If the server already has an account registered with the provided account key, then it MUST return a 200 (OK) response and provide the URI of that account in the Content-Location header field.
 This allows a client that has an account key but not the corresponding account URI to recover the account URI.